 “Mercy Watson Fights Crime” is book number three in the Mercy Watson series by Kate diCamillo, first published 2006.
 This series is beautifully illustrated by Chris Van Dusen.

 Where in America is this series set?
 Based only on fictional representations, this feels Southern to me.
-(Do Americans get that?)
+(Do Americans get that?
+I have to guess.)

-What do I mean by ‘archetypal mythical 1950s’?
+What do I mean by ‘archetypal, mythical 1950s’?
+Picture books are not exact depictions of real homes.
 When it comes to picture books, illustrations will likely include:

 - wooden beds with sturdy bed beads and foot boards

 - a chair in the bedroom

 - a glass of water next to the bed, and a conically shaped bedside lamp

 - a large, warm kitchen with 1950s appliances (e.g. the chrome toaster, which has since come back into fashion, but has a retro feel)

 It has become clear in 2019, with the publication of Mercy’s origin story, that this is not literally 1950s America.
 Chris Van Dusen was charged with the task of drawing a cute, young, highly loveable pig, and in one interview admits that he initially forgot to age-down Mr and Mrs Watson.
 He subsequently put sideburns on Mr Watson and gave Mrs Watson a fringe.
 This suggests it was the 1970s when Mercy was young, which actually makes this 1980s America.
 (How long do pigs live?
 This is getting depressing… Okay, I looked it up: 15-20 years.
 Could be the 1990s.)